ros-navigation/docs.nav2.org/plugin_tutorials/docs/writing_new_nav2_full_pipeline.rst

 Step 1 - Define Action Messages
 ================================

-Each operation gets its own action file with a goal, result, and feedback section.
+Each task server or operation gets its own action file with a goal, result, and feedback section.
+We also define a navigation action to be used by the BT Navigator plugin to define the I/O for the customized lawn mower navigation task using the task servers and precomputed path.

 Create three action definitions in ``nav2_operations_msgs/action/``.